benko/ocp4-lab-deployment/README.md

  - Nexus Repository Manager OSS v3 UNIX archive (I used v3.19.1-01)
  - OpenVPN and PKCS11 Helper RPMs from EPEL8 and a client (optional)

-For the control node, you will need the following:

- - OpenShift Installer nightly build (I used 4.2.0-0 20191007-203748)
- - OpenShift Client nightly build (same version as installer)

-Eventually, once you did a connected installation, you can create a backup of Nexus repositories and include that
+Eventually, once you did a connected installation, you can create a backup of Nexus repositories and include that in your future deployments.

 ## Configuration